molily/molily.de/_posts/2017-06-01-amp-copyright-law.md

 In my opinion, it was difficult to argue that Google appropriates content by just showing text snippets.
 Of course Google builds Search and News on third-party content, and makes a load of money this way.
 But citing and referencing is so essential to the web and publishing in general that it’s hard to introduce a “Google tax” that would benefit media corporations.

-With AMP, Google puts even more pressure on publishers to delegate control to Google.
-You can read the news without ever leaving google.com.
+With AMP, Google puts even more pressure on publishers to cede control to Google.
+One can read the news without ever leaving google.com.
 It’s indisputable that Google re-publishes third-party content fully and in verbatim without paying for it.
-While good old meta tags and robots.txt offered a way to opt-out of search indexing and snippets usage, AMP is an opt-in solution.
-Publishing AMP pages is an explicit consent to Google’s controversial embedding and re-hosting practice.
+While good old meta tags and robots.txt offered a way to opt-out of search indexing and snippet display, AMP is an opt-in solution.
+Publishing AMP pages is an explicit consent to Google’s controversial embedding and re-hosting policy.

-Still, with AMP the discussion around the German “Leistungsschutzrecht” and whether Google should pay royalties for showing content will flame up again.
+Even if some publishers cave in and jump on the AMP bandwagen, the heated discussion of the German “Leistungsschutzrecht” and whether Google should pay royalties for showing content will flare up again.

 ## Read more